bhatipradeep/Lecturizer/README.md

 3) Run setup.bat to install.
 Make sure you have python and pip pre-installed
 4) Run the Lecturizer.bat
 5) A link will be displayed on terminal which can be opened on any browser.
 6) Upload lecture video and click on transcribe.
-The desired report, with same name as video, containing all the insights will be at location c:/lecturizer_reports
+The desired report, with same name as video, containing all the insights will be at location c:/lecturizer_reports.
+This process can take 1-5 minutes based on the video size.

 ### Made at: